spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 # Wrap-Up
 The core component of preparing Edge hosts and deploying Palette-managed Edge clusters is building and utilizing Edge artifacts.
 Edge artifacts include an Edge installer ISO and provider images for all the Palette-supported Kubernetes versions.
 An Edge installer ISO helps to prepare the Edge hosts, and the provider image is referred to in the cluster profile.

-In this tutorial, you learned how to build Edge artifacts, prepare Edge hosts, create a cluster profile that references a provider image, and deploy a cluster.
+In this tutorial, you learned how to build Edge artifacts, prepare VMWare VMs as Edge hosts using Edge installer ISO, create a cluster profile referencing a provider image, and deploy a cluster.

 Palette's Edge solution allows you to prepare your Edge hosts with the desired OS, dependencies, and user data configurations.
-With Palette, you can test and validate your device's state to ensure it meets your requirements.
-It supports multiple Kubernetes versions while building the Edge artifacts and creating cluster profiles, so you can choose the one that matches your needs.
+It supports multiple Kubernetes versions while building the Edge artifacts and creating cluster profiles so that you can choose a desired version for your cluster deployment.
+Before you plan a production-level deployment at scale, you can prepare a small set of Edge devices for development testing and validate the devices' state and installed applications.
+Once it satisfies your requirements, you can roll out Edge artifacts and cluster profiles for deployment in production.
 Furthermore, it maintains consistency while deploying Kubernetes clusters at scale across all physical sites, be it 1000 or more sites.
+With all these benefits, you can conveniently deploy and manage Edge clusters with Palette.
 Please check out the reference resources below to learn more about deploying Edge clusters.
 <br />

 - [Build Edge Artifacts](/clusters/edge/edgeforge-workflow/palette-canvos)